Siggerud/RoboCar_3.0/readme.md

 ## Prerequisites

 ### Setup Pi OS
-Dowload and install the bookworm version to run this project
+Dowload and install the bookworm 64 bit version to run this project

 ### Setting up remote connection
 1. Enable your VNC connection by first opening the configuration settings